Do you absolutely love motorhoming? Have you almost reached that tipping point where purchasing a motorhome makes more sense than continuing to hire?

 Your largest outlay will always be the purchase price so it’s natural that this number will be top of mind.

-The current pricing for the 2022 Carado T447 that’s available from Wilderness is $198,900 including on road costs — at the time of writing (July 2022).
+The current pricing for the 2022 Carado T447 that was recently available from Wilderness was $198,900 including on road costs — at the time of writing (July 2022).
 Expect extras to cost more and start at around $4,000.
 These could include a:

 Read about everything you'll need to know for buying a used motorhome with solar panels.